dshgna/blog-archive/posts/ReactBlog.md

 Building my blog from scratch was on my todo list for a very long time.
 Finally, I made it and learnt ReactJS in the process!

-The majority of Github bloggers use Jekyll, the awesome static site generator that powers Github.
-While I enjoyed the overall experience of using Jekyll, I wanted to experiment with building my own blog, grounds up.
+The majority of Github bloggers use Jekyll, the static site generator that powers Github.
+While I enjoyed the overall experience of Jekyll, I wanted it a bit too complex for my needs and wanted to experiment with building my own blog, grounds up.
 I initially used a simple one paged site using an amalgam of Bootstrap, Javascript and JQuery.
 Then I decided I wanted something more robust, and learnt React JS in the process.

 ## Prototyping
  - Visual Design - My UI design was inspired by another [blog](http://dillinger.io/) and was minimalistic, consisting of a sidebar and content area.